Egorov-Alexey/NetCalculator/README.md

 - generate a big expression using ExpressionGenerator;
 - run ShuntingYardPerf and remember a result;
-- make some changes in teh algorithm;
+- make some changes in the algorithm;
 - run ShuntingYardPerf again and compare results;

 ## Known issues

-- NetCalculatorApp does not use any BitInt library and does not check result overflow.
+- NetCalculatorApp does not use any BitInt library and does not check a result overflow.
 - ExpressionGenerator generate expressions that slightly higher than a requested size.
 - ExpressionGenerator generate does not generate operation '/' because random expression generation is used and it often generates expressions like '(5/(2/3))'.
 NetCalculatorApp returns 'division by zero' for a such expression.
 - ShuntingYard algorithm does not support explicit positive numbers.
 E.g. (7 + +5)